jython/devguide/index.rst

 Other Interpreter Implementations
 ---------------------------------

-This guide is specifically for contributing to the Python reference interpreter, also known as CPython (while most of the standard library is written in Python, the interpreter core is written in C and integrates most easily with the C and C++ ecosystems).
+This guide is specifically for contributing to Python on the JVM, also known as Jython.
+(While most of the standard library is written in Python, the interpreter core is written in Java and integrates most easily with the Java SE and EE ecosystems).

 There are other Python implementations, each with a different focus.
-Like CPython, they always have more things they would like to do than they have developers to work on them.
+Like Jython, they always have more things they would like to do than they have developers to work on them.
 Some major example that may be of interest are:

+* CPython_: The reference implementation of Python implemented in C, and the main focus of language developement.
 * PyPy_: A Python interpreter focused on high speed (JIT-compiled) operation on major platforms
-* Jython_: A Python interpreter focused on good integration with the Java Virtual Machine (JVM) environment
 * IronPython_: A Python interpreter focused on good integration with the Common Language Runtime (CLR) provided by .NET and Mono
 * Stackless_: A Python interpreter focused on providing lightweight